Get Heat Pump Quotes

 Split vs. Monobloc

-They’re also much easier to install (and thus less expensive) because they’re self-contained and require no refrigerant pipes to connect to an indoor unit.
+Monobloc pumps are also much easier to install (and thus less expensive) because they’re self-contained and require no refrigerant pipes to connect to an indoor unit.
 In turn, this also makes them easier to maintain.

 However, most monobloc air source heat pumps require you to install a hot water storage tank separately — while the indoor unit in a split air source heat pump is likely to have integrated hot water storage.